microsoft/PowerApps-TestEngine/src/docs/content/examples/understanding-no-cliffs-extensibility-model.md

 ## Extending Power FX Test functions using C#

-The following code provides a high level example of of a Power Fx [ReflectionFunction](https://learn.microsoft.com/dotnet/api/microsoft.powerfx.reflectionfunction) is defined that allows the `Experimental.ConsentDialog()` to be defined and make use of C# to define the conditional logic to react to searching for the conditional dialog within a timeout interval.
+The following code provides a high level example of of a Power Fx [ReflectionFunction](https://learn.microsoft.com/dotnet/api/microsoft.powerfx.reflectionfunction) is defined that allows the `Preview.ConsentDialog()` to be defined and make use of C# to define the conditional logic to react to searching for the conditional dialog within a timeout interval.

 ```csharp
 ﻿// Copyright (c) Microsoft Corporation.